Samuelodan/chess_cli/README.md

 I remember being very scared at the start of this project, cos I wasn't sure how I would implement many features.
 Even displaying the colorful board in the terminal seemed impossible.
-But I learnt that by just starting with the easiest tasks, all the others fell into place gradually.
-Chess should not be seen as one gigantic project, but as a combination of many small projects.
+But I learnt that by just starting with the easiest tasks, all the others will into place gradually.
+As someone I know said, Chess should not be seen as one gigantic project, but as a combination of many small projects.

 I had the opportunity to use 16 bit ANSI colors for the first time, a